nomadevs/Kiss-HMVC/README.md

 - [Credits](#credits)

 ## Requirements
-- PHP 7.1 and up!
-- Apache Web Server with *Mod_Rewrite* Enabled.
-- MySQLi
+- Still testing compatability with 5.6 - 7.1+

 ## Documentation
-### Documents & Tutorials:
-Included in the extracted zip folder and can be accessed at one of these links whether working locally or online.
-<http://localhost/KissHMVC/user_guide/> ~ OR ~ <http://yourwebsite.com/user_guide/> (A work in progress...)
-- Regarding AJAX (according to the CodeIgniter documentation) if you're using lots of AJAX, use the function session_write_close() 'after you're done processing session data' to ensure the session is closed.
+A work in progress; Simply extract the zip folder you downloaded from this repository in to the root folder where you're hosting your website and navigate to: <https://www.your_website.com/user_guide> **OR** <https://localhost/user_guide> in your browser to view the documentation.
+However, documenation is lacking at the moment.
+I'll be making progress on it as soon as possible.

 ## Installation
 Setup your *.htaccess* file by navigating to the root of the packaged files.
 Open the htaccess file and between the forward slashes ( */* ) put your folder or if you have no folder and you extracted to the root of your development server (e.g. *XAMPP*) just put a forward slash.